bclehmann/wstat/README.md

 You can also do `wstat set=1,2,3 operation=list` if you're not a fan of the shorthand.
 The command line arguments can go in any order.
 For example `wstat list set=1,2,3` is equally valid.
 In addition, `list` is the default opperation, so `wstat set=1,2,3` is enough.

 You can also use scientific notation in your set, for example `wstat set=1.1e-2,1.0e-2,0.9` would work fine.
 You can use a capital or lower-case "E".

+# Downloads
+Compiled versions since `8.0.6` are available on my website: https://where1software.com/blobDownloads/wstat

 ## Summarizing a Dataset

 Lists are cool and all, but at the end of the day, what you care about is probably more down here. `wstat set=1,2,3 summary` will print something like this: